microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 Speech-led conversational scenarios require a different mindset and approach for certain scenarios, one such example is [Authentication](./virtualassistant-authentication.md).
-If you take a Productivity scenario, whereby the user wants to access information in their calendar it's important for the VA Bot to have access to a security token (Office 365 for example).
+If you take a Productivity scenario, whereby the user wants to access information in their calendar it's important for the VA Bot to have access to a security token (e.g. Office 365).

 The first time this scenario executes the Virtual Agent needs to prompt a user for authentication.
 When using WebChat, this is normally done by returning an OAuthCard to the user along with a Button linking to an OAuth authentication page as shown below.